sous-chefs/jenkins/README.md

 The resource is fully idempotent and convergent.
 It also supports whyrun mode.

 The `:create` action requires a Jenkins job `config.xml`.
 This config file must exist on the target node and contain a valid Jenkins job configuration file.
-Because the Jenkins CLI actually reads and generates it's own copy of this file, **do NOT** write this configuration inside of the Jenkins job.
+Because the Jenkins CLI actually reads and generates its own copy of this file, **do NOT** write this configuration inside of the Jenkins job.
 We recommend putting them in Chef's file cache path:

 ```ruby
 xml = File.join(Chef::Config[:file_cache_path], 'bacon-config.xml')